sj26/dotjs-fluid/README.md

 ## Installation

  1. Make sure you've already installed [dotjs][dotjs] (it doesn't matter if you haven't installed the chrome extension).
+ 2. [Download jQuery][jquery] into ~/.js as jquery.js
- 2. Open your Fluid browser.
+ 3. Open your Fluid browser.
- 3. From the menu, select the script icon -> "Open Userscripts Folder" (Ctrl + Command + O).
+ 4. From the menu, select the script icon -> "Open Userscripts Folder" (Ctrl + Command + O).
- 4. Put [the userscript][dotjs.user.js] inside the opened folder.
+ 5. Put [the userscript][dotjs.user.js] inside the opened folder.
- 5. From the menu, select the script icon -> "Reload All Userscripts" (Ctrl + Command + R).
+ 6. From the menu, select the script icon -> "Reload All Userscripts" (Ctrl + Command + R).

 Not working yet?